You have started your own blog and filled it with some content, it is time to take the next step – optimizing it!

 First, let’s understand what constitutes page speed, according to GTmetrix:

 “The speed of a page is made up of both Front-end and Server-side components.
 While your front-end structure may be speedy, the generation of your page (the server-side) also plays an important role in page load times.”

-As you might know, GTmetrix is one of the platforms where you can test your page speed and get detailed feedback on what needs improvement.
+As you might already know, GTmetrix is one of the tools that test your page speed and get detailed feedback on what needs to be improved.

-Here are three different pages that will give you insights on your site speed:
+Here are three different tools that will give you insights on your site speed:

 1. GTmetrix – gives you a detailed list of optimization suggestions that can help you improve your page speed.
 It was of great use for us to speed up Workoutfrolic and to generally gain tons of insights.

 2. Pingdom – according to WP Rocket – is the most accurate tool to measure your page loading times.
 Generally speaking, your loading times are of greater priority rather than the grades.
 Regardless, by improving one, you’ll most likely improve the other as well.

 3. Google PageSpeed Insights – another good tool to analyze your page speed and get an overview of the newly introduced Core Web Vitals which play an important factor in your Google ranking.